JS-DevTools/readdir-enhanced/README.md

 License
 --------------------------
-`readdir-enhanced` is 100% free and open-source, under the [MIT license](LICENSE).
+Readdir Enhanced is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.